MikeMaximus/gbm/GBM/readme.txt

 - Fixed the possibility of caching the incorrect icon in some situations.
 - Prevented a confusing error from being shown in the log when an icon can't be cached for expected reasons.
 - Fixed an issue that caused GBM to unnecessarily require the "Game Path" when detecting a game with a "Monitor Only" configuration.
-- Fixed issue with the automatic restore feature that could cause restore operations to trigger multiple times when using linked configurations.
+- Fixed an issue with the automatic restore feature that could cause restore operations to trigger multiple times when using linked configurations.
-- Fixed a rare detection issue that caused GBM to repeatedly detect the same process when an unexpected error occurs while waiting for it to end.
+- Fixed an issue that caused GBM to repeatedly detect the same process if an unexpected error occured while waiting for that process to end.
+	- The error message will now be displayed in the log and monitoring will be automatically stopped.
 - The "Last Action" field on the main form now uses the regional setting for "Short Time" instead of being set to a specific format.
 - Fixed the "Limit" field always displaying zero on the Game Manager.
 - Fixed various small issues with the user interface.